AdobeDocs/cc-everywhere/src/pages/guides/troubleshooting/faq/index.md

 Entitlements follow the user’s Adobe account subscription: free accounts have limited templates, assets, and generative features; premium accounts have broader access and higher limits.
 Your app can supply premium access or let users sign in with their own Adobe account.

-To control how premium generative features appear for users without entitlements, you can use configuration such as `SHOW_FIREFLY_PAYWALL_FOR_UNENTITLED_USERS` (whether they see a paywall when using those features).

 ### Can I control which templates are shown to users?

 Yes.
 You can configure template discovery using `appConfig` parameters such as `selectedCategory` and `categorySearchText`.